molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 * `delimiter` (3rd arg, default `,`): the column separator
 * `newline` (4th arg default `CR LF`): the newline
 * `quote` (5th arg, default `"`): the character used to wrap columns that contain `newline` or `delimiter`.
+* `...` (6th and subsequent args): the numbers of columns to attempt to parse as numbers.
+[Any valid number within the JSON5 specification](https://spec.json5.org/#numbers) can be parsed.
+You can pass a negative number here to get the nth-to-last column rather than the nth column.

 __Return value:__
 * if `nColumns` is 1, returns an array of strings